INDOCHINE STYLE ARCHITECTURAL FEATURES IN VIETNAM

 The reasonable corridor design helps to create air ducts throughout the building.
 Solving the problem of ventilation, heat resistance, cooling.
 And moisture drainage for the building.
 Especially with the works of tropical humid monsoon climate as in Vietnam.

-When open, the corridor helps to avoid the sun and rainwater sneezing directly into the rooms.
+When open, the corridor helps to direct sunlight and rainwater into the rooms.

 Hotel de la Coupole’s 2 sun-drenched corridors.
 (Image source: Collection)